-OverviewProgram ActivitiesMentorshipProgram GrantDomestic Travel FundsApplicant InformationFAQs Register for Applicant Info Session Apply Now!
-Applications due by 3pm ET on March 3 Applicant Information The NAM, CMSS, and the Moore Foundation are strongly committed to achieving equity and building a diverse workforce and leadership in diagnostic excellence.
+OverviewProgram ActivitiesMentorshipProgram GrantDomestic Travel FundsApplicant InformationFAQs Applicant Information The NAM, CMSS, and the Moore Foundation are strongly committed to achieving equity and building a diverse workforce and leadership in diagnostic excellence.
 To ensure that the scholars reflect a diverse representation needed to support these goals, the program specifically encourages applications from underrepresented groups in medicine.
 Strong preference will be given to candidates whose proposed program objectives advance equity as well as specific recommendations of the 2015 National Academies of Sciences, Engineering, and Medicine (the National Academies) consensus report, Improving Diagnosis in Health Care, when applicable.
-Eligibility The program seeks exceptional individuals who: Have earned a doctoral degree* in a relevant discipline and completed all post-graduate training Have confirmation from academic department, health system, or equivalent that they have— and can dedicate— sufficient time to participate in the NAM Scholars’ program activities and complete their proposed program in the allotted time * M.D., D.O., Ph.D., D.N.P., Dr.P.H., etc. IMPORTANT DATES January 5, 2022 Call for Applications Opens January 18, 2022 Applicant Info Session (11am ET) February 2, 2022 Applicant Info Session (3pm ET) February 18, 2022 Applicant Info Session (1pm ET) March 3, 2022 Applications Due at 3pm ET April 18, 2022 Finalists Notification May 2, 2022 Finalists’ Video Submissions Due (3pm ET) May 13, 2022 Scholars Notification June 27-29, 2022 Scholars’ Orientation in DC Selection Criteria Scholars will be selected by an NAM-appointed advisory committee through a national competition on basis of: Record of relevant professional accomplishments and demonstrated leadership in the applicant’s field Potential to advance diagnostic excellence, including diagnostic safety, quality, and equity, and make significant contributions at the national level to reduce diagnostic errors that lead to patient harm The quality and feasibility of the applicant’s program proposal A concise plan for evaluation, dissemination, and implementation of the applicant’s proposed program where applicable (e.g., institution, care setting, professional society) during the one-year program and beyond Strong preference will be given to candidates whose proposed program objectives advance equity as well as specific recommendations of the report mentioned above, when applicable.
-Application Materials A complete application packet must be submitted electronically through the online application system and will include the following documents: Applicant form A biosketch (no more than 5 pages) A letter from the applicant’s institution or specialty/professional society describing the assistance for implementation and/or dissemination of the applicant’s proposal they intend to provide At least one (1) letter of recommendation from individual(s) who can attest to the applicant’s professional achievements, demonstrated leadership and scholarship, contributions to his/her specialty/discipline, and potential for leadership in diagnostic excellence or to drive diagnostic excellence A detailed program proposal intended to improve clinical diagnosis (no more than 3 pages), which includes: A one- to two-paragraph proposal summary within the 3-page limit Background; proposed solution/implementation; objectives; proposed activities; proposed outcomes; evaluation, dissemination, and implementation plan; and specific reference to how it relates to or forwards a National Academies recommendation for improving diagnosis, as noted above, when applicable While the proposal may be part of a larger effort, the applicant’s proposed program must have a deliverable that is achievable within the time frame and financial resources of the program.
+Eligibility The program seeks exceptional individuals who: Have earned a doctoral degree* in a relevant discipline and completed all post-graduate training Have confirmation from academic department, health system, or equivalent that they have— and can dedicate— sufficient time to participate in the NAM Scholars’ program activities and complete their proposed program in the allotted time * M.D., D.O., Ph.D., D.N.P., Dr.P.H., etc. IMPORTANT DATES January 5, 2022 Call for Applications Opens January 18, 2022 Applicant Info Session (11am ET) February 2, 2022 Applicant Info Session (3pm ET) February 18, 2022 Applicant Info Session (1pm ET) March 9, 2022 Applications Due at 3pm ET April 18, 2022 Finalists Notification May 2, 2022 Finalists’ Video Submissions Due (3pm ET) May 13, 2022 Scholars Notification June 27-29, 2022 Scholars’ Orientation in DC Selection Criteria Scholars will be selected by an NAM-appointed advisory committee through a national competition on basis of: Record of relevant professional accomplishments and demonstrated leadership in the applicant’s field Potential to advance diagnostic excellence, including diagnostic safety, quality, and equity, and make significant contributions at the national level to reduce diagnostic errors that lead to patient harm The quality and feasibility of the applicant’s program proposal A concise plan for evaluation, dissemination, and implementation of the applicant’s proposed program where applicable (e.g., institution, care setting, professional society) during the one-year program and beyond Strong preference will be given to candidates whose proposed program objectives advance equity as well as specific recommendations of the report mentioned above, when applicable.
+Application Materials A complete application packet must be submitted electronically through the online application system at https://fellowship.nam.edu/ and will include the following documents: Applicant form A biosketch (no more than 5 pages) - template is provided in the online application system A letter from the applicant’s institution or specialty/professional society describing the assistance for implementation and/or dissemination of the applicant’s proposal they intend to provide At least one (1) letter of recommendation from individual(s) who can attest to the applicant’s professional achievements, demonstrated leadership and scholarship, contributions to his/her specialty/discipline, and potential for leadership in diagnostic excellence or to drive diagnostic excellence A detailed program proposal intended to improve clinical diagnosis (no more than 3 pages - guidelines are provided in the online application system), which includes: A one- to two-paragraph proposal summary within the 3-page limit Background; proposed solution/implementation; objectives; proposed activities; proposed outcomes; evaluation, dissemination, and implementation plan; and specific reference to how it relates to or forwards a National Academies recommendation for improving diagnosis, as noted above, when applicable While the proposal may be part of a larger effort, the applicant’s proposed program must have a deliverable that is achievable within the time frame and financial resources of the program.